scottluskcis/ts-node-project-setup/README.md

 # ts-node-project-setup

-Foundation for setting up a Typescript project that has support for linting, testing, and debugging
+Foundation for setting up a Typescript project that has support for linting, testing, and debugging.
+This is a simple example, feel free to fork or even add pull requests to this project to share with others.

 I typically use [pnpm](https://pnpm.io/) as a Package Manager but everything will work with `npm` as well.
 Anywhere you see reference to `pnpm` and some command it just means it is using `pnpm`.
 Examples of both `pnpm` and `npm` are provided.